Is Vegetarianism Really That Healthy?

 If you don’t feel well after eating meat, consider trying digestive enzymes.
 These can help your body break down and absorb the proteins in meat and, thus, help counteract any unpleasant side effects.

-You might also want to consider taking probiotics to help your gut flora catch up!
-Eat healthy probiotic foods like The Paleo Diet’s Salt-Free Sauerkraut or No-Salt Kimchi to give your body the beneficial bacteria it needs right now.
-You could also take supplement, but getting your probiotics from whole foods is always better.
+You might also want to consider taking probiotics to help your gut flora catch up.
+Eat healthy probiotic foods like Salt-Free Sauerkraut or No-Salt Kimchi to give your body the beneficial bacteria it needs right now.
+You could also take supplements, but getting your probiotics from whole foods is always better.

 After years without meat, your body may have specific cravings as it asks for certain nutrients.
 Allow yourself to enjoy whichever food it’s asking for.
 This helps repair any deficiencies you may have and teaches you about your body’s needs!